bavla/wNets/Data/README.md

 Star Wars Network / undirected, temporal, multi-relational

+The creation of the Kaggle Star Wars data is described at [GitHub/chatox](https://github.com/chatox/networks-science-course/tree/master/practicum/data/starwars) where we learn that it is based on the data collected by [Evelina Gabasova](https://github.com/evelinag/star-wars-network-data).

+Evelina Gabasova.
+(2016).
+Star Wars social network (Version 1.0.1) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.1411479

+Evelina's data are more detailed - they determine a temporal multi-relational weighted network.
+7 episodes determine the time 1-7; time = 8 corresponds to all 7 episodes merged.
+There are 3 relations: 1-mentions, 2-interactions, and 3-interactions-allCharacters.

 weight: Number of scenes in which both characters appear together; time 1-7, time=8 merged<br />
 partitions: Number of scenes in which the character appears (i3 - interactions in the episode 3)

 Transformed into Pajek format by Vladimir Batagelj (uvFac2Pajek Mon Feb 10 05:04:52 2025)  from  https://github.com/evelinag/star-wars-network-data

+In Pajek, all created Pajek files (network and partitions) were combined into a single Pajek project file ''StarWars.paj''.
+We manually changed Arcs -> Edges, added some metadata, and made some cleaning.

+In Pajek we can now extract subnetworks of our interests.

 ## Spotify